 The Bose SoundSport Free are a better truly wireless headset than the Sony WF-SP700N.
-The Sony are noise canceling in-ears, so they do a little better in noisy situation although the ANC of the Sonys is not that strong.
-They also have a customizable sound which the Bose do not.
+The Sony are noise canceling in-ears, so they do a little better in noisy situations, although the ANC of the Sonys is not that strong.
+They also have a customizable sound, which the Bose do not.
 On the upside, the Bose have a more comfortable earbud fit, a better-balanced sound that caters to a lot more tracks, and a more durable build quality.
 They also last longer on a single charge and have a longer cumulative battery life.
 Both headphones are equally poor for watching videos and with latency-sensitive content.

 The Jabra Elite 65t are better truly wireless headphones than the Sony WF-SP700N.
 The Elite 65t have a more isolating in-ear fit; even without noise cancellation, they block more noise than the SP700N.
 They also have a better sound quality, a longer range, and a more stable wireless connection that supports Bluetooth 5.0.
 You can also customize the 65t better than the SP700N, they last a lot longer on a single charge, and have a longer total battery life when you include the case.
 The SP700N, on the other hand, have a slightly more comfortable in-ear fit and come with a better case that does not open as easily as that of the Elite 65t.